Classes in Waldoboro, Maine

 Class Size:

-• 4 students per class with a waitlist after it reaches capacity.
+• up to seven students per class with a waitlist after it reaches capacity.

 Registration: